 Available in VPC

 You can view the history of events that have occurred on the Cloud DB for MySQL Server in Event.
 The events that occur in MySQL are saved automatically in the history and stored permanently without requiring additional settings by the user.
-If you create events by setting notification items and thresholds for each MySQL Server, then you can emails and SMS notifications when the events occur.
+If you create events by setting notification items and thresholds for each MySQL Server, then you can receive emails and SMS notifications when the events occur.

-Event page
+Event interface

 The basic descriptions for using Event in VPC are as follows:

-| Area | Description |
+| Component | Description |

 |---|---|

-| ① Menu name | Name of the menu currently being viewed |
+| ① Menu name | Current menu name. |

-| ② Basic features | Check details for Cloud DB for MySQL and refresh the Event page |
+| ② Basic features | Check details for Cloud DB for MySQL and refresh the Event interface. |

-| ③ Event Rule settings (Cloud Insight) | Go to Cloud Insight, NAVER Cloud Platform's specialized service for monitoring, and set event rules and notifications |
+| ③ Event Rule settings (Cloud Insight) | Go to Cloud Insight, NAVER Cloud Platform's specialized service for monitoring, and set event rules and notifications. |

-| ④ Event list | Check saved event history, search desired event history with event occurrence period and service name from the event list |
+| ④ Event list | View stored event history and search for specific events by occurrence period and service name in the event list. |

 View events

-- In the VPC environment of the NAVER Cloud Platform console, navigate to
+- In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Database > Cloud DB for MySQL.

 - When the event list appears, check the required information.

-- Event type: type of the event that occurred
+- Event type: The type of event that occurred.

-- DB: event occurred in DB
+- DB: Event that occurred in the DB.

-- Backup: backup start and end events
+- Backup: Backup start and end events.

-- StorageSize: change Storage size
+- StorageSize: Storage contract capacity.

-- Failover: event occurred during Failover
+- Failover: Event that occurred during failover.

-- Content: description of the event that occurred
+- Content: Description of the event that occurred.

-- Access IP: access IP address of the admin account where the event occurred
+- Access IP: Access IP address of the admin account where the event occurred.

 - DB engine version: DB engine version